zerovm/zerocloud/doc/Response.md

 ## HTTP response headers

 All `X-Nexe-*` headers are "aggregating" ones.
-Which means that each header a comma-separated list of values
+This means that each header a comma-separated list of values.
+The values come from each ZeroVM instance.

 ### `X-Nexe-System`